-The health benefits of milk include increased bone strength, smoother skin, stronger immune system, prevention of illnesses such as hypertension, dental decay, dehydration, respiratory problems, obesity, osteoporosis and even some forms of cancer.
-The beneficial health nutrients obtained from milk are essential for the human body and help prevent a number of chronic ailments.
+The health benefits of milk may include improved bone strength, smoother skin, and a stronger immune system.
+It aids in the prevention of illnesses such as hypertension, dental decay, dehydration, respiratory problems, obesity, osteoporosis and even some forms of cancer.
+The beneficial health nutrients obtained from milk are essential for the human body and help to prevent a number of chronic ailments.

-Milk, quite simply, is a liquid that mammals can create in mammary glands in order to feed their young.
-The reason mammals have this is because this is what their young are naturally supposed to consume until they are strong enough or old enough to hunt for themselves or eat what their parents typically eat.
+Milk, quite simply, is a liquid that mammals create in mammary glands in order to feed their young ones.
+The reason mammals have this is because this is what their babies are naturally supposed to consume until they are strong or old enough to hunt for food themselves or eat what their parents typically eat.
 Humans also have this ability, which is why we have begun to explore the interesting world of milk from other animals, in the hopes that milk could continue to nourish us throughout our lives, rather than simply at the beginning of it.
-Spoiler Alert…we were right!
-Milk can be very beneficial to us at all times of our life!

 Milk from horses and donkeys can also be consumed by humans, but that is even less common, and much less pleasant to extract.

 The health benefits of milk can be achieved from drinking it directly or by consuming dairy products such as cheese, butter, curd, clarified butter or ghee, dairy whitener, ice cream, cottage cheese or paneer, flavored milk or milk sweets.
 Put it this way, around the world, there are more than 6 billion people who regularly consume some type of food that is based on milk from an animal; it is one of the essential elements of the human diet since these animals that create milk are on almost every continent and country.
 The US Department of Agriculture (USDA) has clearly mentioned in its Dietary Guidelines to include milk and its products to ensure a healthy, balanced diet.

 |Calcium, Ca [mg]||125|

 |Magnesium, Mg [mg]||11|